-As in the previous year, the exercise price for outstanding convertible bonds of United Internet AG at the end of the reporting period was \leq 4.35.
+As in the previous year, the exercise price for outstanding convertible bonds of United Internet AG at the end of the reporting period was ≤ 4.35 .

-The weighted average share price for convertible bonds of United Internet AG exercised in the period under review amounted to € 4.87.
+The weighted average share price for convertible bonds of United Internet AG exercised in the period under review amounted to \in 4.87.

-The exercise price for outstanding convertible bonds of AdLINK Internet Media AG at the end of the reporting period was between \leqslant 3.24 and \leqslant 3.60 (prior year: \leqslant 1.71 and \leqslant 3.60).
+The exercise price for outstanding convertible bonds of AdLINK Internet Media AG at the end of the reporting period was between $\in 3.24$ and $\in 3.60$ (prior year: $\in 1.71$ and $\in 3.60$).

-The weighted average share price for convertible bonds of AdLINK Internet Media AG exercised in the period under review amounted to \le 13.47.
+The weighted average share price for convertible bonds of AdLINK Internet Media AG exercised in the period under review amounted to \in 13.47.